Blog

 Binish: Can you describe the legal position of Israel in relation to Occupied Palestinian Territories under international law?
 How do Israel’s policing and militarized actions against Palestinians exist in relation to international law, governing relations between nation-state actors?

 Emilio: The position of Israel regarding the Palestinian Territories, or the West Bank and Gaza, has gone through changes.
 Today, Israel does not recognize the Palestinian Territories as occupied territories, but this has not always been the case.
 Immediately after the conquest of the West Bank and Gaza in 1967, one of the first Israeli military declarations was to recognize the application of international humanitarian law, the Geneva Conventions, over the territories that the state of Israel had just conquered.
 Very soon after that, they realized the consequences of this first military declaration and Israel revoked it in 1967, and since then Israel has maintained the position that this is not really an occupation because an occupation in international law means that you are occupying the territory of another sovereign power, and they do not recognize Palestine as another sovereign power.
-They did not recognize the sovereignty of Jordan over the West Bank or Egypt over Gaza, and therefore, their claim is that they did not take this territory from any sovereign power.
+They did not recognize the sovereignty of Jordan over the West Bank or Egypt over Gaza.
+Therefore, they claim they did not take this territory from any sovereign power.
 Lately, they have changed the discourse and said that the territories were never occupied, instead they were ‘liberated’, which is an amazing shift in the discourse, very coherent with the latest Israeli ambition, which is the aspiration and the ambition of many colonial powers: to transform their settlers into natives.
 So they did not conquer.
 They ‘liberated’ the occupied Palestinian territories.
 Of course, this is absolutely preposterous.
 In terms of international law, it has served to justify the Israeli argument that they have the right to defend themselves, which is another preposterous claim because under international law the occupying power does not have a right to defend itself.
 It has an obligation to protect the civilian and occupied population.
 The current position of Israel regarding the territories is not recognized by anyone except the US and some islands in the Pacific.
-Within the international community there is a relative consensus on the status of the Palestinian territories as occupied and therefore international humanitarian law should be applied.
+Within the international community there is a relative consensus on the status of the Palestinian territories as occupied and, therefore, international humanitarian law should be applied.

 Binish: How does Israel get away with violating Palestinian sovereignty and jurisdiction?
 Could you expand on why the UN and the nation-state actors have not intervened in the Israeli government’s violation of international law?
 What will it take to stop this pattern?

-Mark: Looking at the legal scholarship from the outside, the only redeemable parts about international law are the interventions that the so-called third world made into international law which were a result of their experience of the decolonization movements after World War 2, that international law was set up for the purpose of entrenching colonialism.
+Mark: Looking at the legal scholarship from the outside, the only redeemable parts of international law are the interventions that the so-called third world made into international law, which were a result of their experience of the decolonization movements after the Second World War: that international law was set up for the purpose of entrenching colonialism.
 There are differences between different cases of settler colonialism but they—Israel, US, Canada, Australia—all cannot tolerate Indigenous or native sovereignty.
 As long as it is a Zionist Israeli nation-state that is built to establish exclusive Jewish sovereignty, Israel can never tolerate the idea of Palestinian sovereignty.
 They’ve never recognized its existence and they never will, and as Rashid Khalidi put it in his last book, whenever the no-no of sovereignty comes up, Israel walks away.
 They’ll tolerate self-administration that is geared to help the settler colonial state maintain its dominant position and what we see through Oslo, but they will never accept Palestinian sovereignty.
 On the international landscape Israel continuously denies the existence of any kind of Palestinian sovereignty and for the most part, the US, Canada, and all of these international institutions participate in the erasure of Palestinian sovereignty and they are actively complicit in that process.

 Nayrouz: I want to bring attention to recent grassroots organizing in Palestine.
-There are many other examples that are calling the world to change the framing and the Palestinian narrative as it is.
+There are many examples that are calling the world to change the framing and the Palestinian narrative as it is.
 We see that on social media and different platforms, more and more Palestinians are making the links between their oppression and policing Black people in the US or Canada.
 They’re making the links between settler colonialism in the Canadian and US context and other contexts and between settler colonialism and Palestine.
 They are calling for understanding Palestine as a deep, colonial, feminist, anti-capitalist issue.
-I want to bring into attention to a recent call that was made by the Palestinian Feminist Collective which made a very clear call and framing in very coherent language to try to understand Palestine as a feminist issue because of a set of colonial and oppressive ways in which women and Palestinian women are subjected to by the Israeli state.
+I want to bring attention to a recent call that was made by the Palestinian Feminist Collective, which made a very clear call and framing in very coherent language to try to understand Palestine as a feminist issue because of a set of colonial and oppressive ways in which women and Palestinian women are subjected to by the Israeli state.
 They are collaborating or joining forces with the Black Lives Matter movement and with Indigenous movements.

 Binish: We keep hearing about what Israel is doing in Palestine being regarded as genocide, ethnic cleansing, war crimes, and crimes against humanity.
 Legally speaking, under international law, what are the factors or evidence people point to in order to make this case and why hasn’t Israel been prosecuted for these crimes?

-Emilio: Even though I’m a legal scholar, I would call people to precaution with the obsession of translating the Palestinian condition into legal language.
+Emilio: Even though I’m a legal scholar, I would call people to take precautions with the obsession of translating the Palestinian condition into legal language.
 Legal language can be very useful in terms of denouncing or portraying a particular situation, but at the same time, legal language narrows the kind of debates that we can have about it.
-My fear is that when people try to translate this terrible injustice in legal terms, we end up discussing whether the actions of Israel in Palestine amount to this crime or not, and we enter a logic of legal exegesis that alienates a great deal of the audience from the debate.
-It gives the forefront of the struggle to technicians, such as me or lawyers that discuss technical issues that somehow veil a wider debate on power, politics, and justice.
+I fear that when people try to translate this terrible injustice in legal terms, we end up discussing whether the actions of Israel in Palestine amount to this crime or not, and we enter a logic of legal exegesis that alienates a great deal of the audience from the debate.
+It gives the forefront of the struggle to technicians, such as me or lawyers who discuss technical issues that somehow veil a wider debate on power, politics, and justice.
 Having said that, there is no doubt that one can interpret and read the actions of the Israeli army and the Israeli government as constituting crimes against humanity, war crimes, and other kinds of international crimes.
-For example, genocide that was defined not for the first time but lately in the Rome statute, as any act of killing or serious bodily or mental damage, or deliberately imposing or inflicting on a group conditions of life that are calculated to bring about the destruction of the other group.
+For example, genocide that was defined not for the first time but lately in the Rome Statute as any act of killing or serious bodily or mental damage, or deliberately imposing or inflicting on a group conditions of life that are calculated to bring about the destruction of the other group.
 A genocide is any of these acts carried out with the intention of destroying in whole or in part another national or ethnic group.
 We are witnessing this today in Palestine.
 There is no doubt that the crime of genocide, maybe not in the spectacular forms that people may imagine, is taking place.
-The Rome Institute also defines apartheid as any inhumane act, similiar to any crime against humanity that’s commited in the context of an insitutionalized regime of oppression and domination with the intention of maintaining this regime.
+The Rome Statute also defines apartheid as any inhumane act, similar to any crime against humanity, that’s committed in the context of an institutionalized regime of oppression and domination with the intention of maintaining this regime.
 This is also happening in Palestine, but the international community’s support for the Israeli colonial project has shielded Israel from any attempt to hold it accountable for the crimes that they are committing.
-The last episode in this saga was the opening of an investigation by the International Criminal Court (ICC) regarding Israel-Palestine.
-The reaction of the international community, European countries, and in North America was threatening the ICC with sanctions, and later, Trump materialized sanctions against the ICC.
+The last episode in this saga was the opening of the International Criminal Court (ICC) investigation regarding Israel-Palestine.
+The reaction of the international community, European countries, and North America was threatening the ICC with sanctions, and later, Trump materialized sanctions against the ICC.
 This is actually perplexing because for so many decades, the international community required Palestinians to renounce armed struggle, promising that international law was going to fulfill their aspirations.
 Now, when Palestinians effectively resort to international law and international institutions, they are denounced as legal “terrorists.”
-Now the very resort to international law is denounced as a form of “terrorism” that deserves sanctions and punishment.
+Now, the very resort to international law is denounced as a form of “terrorism” that deserves sanctions and punishment.
 This is really perplexing.

-Binish: What are some common ways the Israeli state has maligned the Palestinian liberation movement and how can the Palestinian people and their allies fight such defamation?
+Binish: What are some common ways the Israeli state has maligned the Palestinian liberation movement, and how can the Palestinian people and their allies fight such defamation?

-Binish: Can you describe what those on the front lines of the Palestinian resistance movement are up against and what justice means at this point in time for the Palestinian people?
+Binish: Can you describe what those on the front lines of the Palestinian resistance movement are up against, and what justice means at this point in time for the Palestinian people?
 What will it take to get justice and dignity?
 What will it take to win?

-Nayrouz: The just solution or a just reality is that in which Palestinians are able to return to Palestine, to live in Palestine in one state in which that state respects refugee rights, immigration, and respects everybody without discrimination based on race, gender, sexuality, and so on.
-If you ask me what justice looks like, it’s a formation of a place in which all these realities that we live in today—discrimination, oppression, police violence and brutality, and militarization—don’t exist.
+Nayrouz: The just solution or a just reality is one in which Palestinians are able to return to Palestine, to live in Palestine in one state in which that state respects refugee rights, immigration, and everybody without discrimination based on race, gender, sexuality, and so on.
+If you ask me what justice looks like, it’s the formation of a place in which all these realities that we live in today—discrimination, oppression, police violence and brutality, and militarization—don’t exist.
 I’m more hesitant to propose a state distribution.
-It’s a bit cynical to say that especially because the Palestinian movement is really fighting towards sovereignty, but I think we need to imagine sovereignty outside of the framework of nation-state.
-For example, we have refugees from different parts of Africa who cross the Sinai border into the Naqab area and they are now locked in mass detention by the Israeli state.
+It’s a bit cynical to say that especially because the Palestinian movement is really fighting towards sovereignty, but I think we need to imagine sovereignty outside of the framework of the nation-state.
+For example, we have refugees from different parts of Africa who cross the Sinai border into the Naqab area, and they are now locked in mass detention by the Israeli state.
 In my future imagination of Palestine, I don’t want these detention centers to exist.
 I don’t want borders to exist.

 Binish: What actions can people or organizations take to support the Palestinian people during this moment?
 What can they be doing in the long term?